srk-ullagallu/notes/docker-k8s/k8s/day-2.md

 This guide provides a comprehensive overview of Pods, their lifecycle, troubleshooting steps, and best practices to ensure smooth operation in Kubernetes clusters.

-# What is pod
-# Difference b/w pod and container
-# Can you explain pod lifecycle
-#